-What challenges is the law firm or department facing that someone in this new position could help overcome?
+What challenges is the law firm or legal tech department facing that someone in this new position could help overcome?

-What types of skills is the team missing that you’re looking to fill with a new hire?
+What technology or soft skills is the team missing that you’re looking to fill with a new hire?

 What personal characteristics do you think would be ideal for someone in this position?

-These questions also have the added benefit of giving you a clear window into where the team stands today, why they are hiring, and what they look for in their legal technology employees.
-Asking what qualities a candidate needs to do this job well demonstrates your desire to understand how you as an individual can uniquely contribute to the organization beyond the job description.
-In addition, your interviewer may realize that the person they just described sounds a lot like you.
+These questions also have the added benefit of giving you a clear window into where the team stands today, why the tech team is hiring, and what managers value in their legal technology employees.
+Asking about the qualities a candidate needs to do this job well demonstrates your desire to understand how you as an individual can uniquely contribute to the organization beyond the job description.
+In addition, your interviewer may realize that the person they just described sounds a lot like you!

 3. Show You’re Results-Oriented